Viscosity — The Single Most Important Property Nobody Fully Understands

 We have established why equipment fails.
 Next week we go one level deeper — into what friction actually is, what it is doing to your surfaces at the microscopic level, and why even a highly polished bearing surface looks like a mountain range under an electron microscope.
 It changes the way you think about lubrication permanently.

 Danny Stephens is a Certified Lubrication Specialist, recognized by the Society of Tribologists and Lubrication Engineers (STLE), specializing in reliability-led lubrication programs across multi-site manufacturing operations.
-He works with multi-site manufacturing operations to build reliability-led lubrication programs that reduce downtime, lower maintenance costs, and create lasting enterprise standards.

 The views expressed in this article are my own and do not represent those of my employer or any affiliated organization.